Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Motivation
 Khitchdee is a CAD company.
 ModalWX is a minimalist, in-house IDE for our CAD tool development.
-It is based on a better GUI paradigm than the common WIMP, that we call Modal.
+It is based on Modal, a better GUI paradigm than the common WIMP.
 We have open sourced ModalWX to encourage developers to use Modal instead of WIMP.

 ## What is a Modal GUI?